cagov/caldata-mdsa-caltrans-pems/docs/data-warehouse-performance.md

 This exercise is intended to be done live with collaborators.
 It should read fine, but will be more impactful if we set up a lab setting!

-We'll be querying PeMS vehicle detectory station data stored in Snowflake.
+We'll be querying PeMS vehicle detector station data stored in Snowflake.
 The dataset in question consists of (at the time of this writing) 20+ years of detector data at thirty second resolution.
 It has a quarter of a trillion events and takes over 2 terabytes of storage.